Unity-Technologies/ml-agents/gym-unity/README.md

 ## Using the Gym Wrapper

 The gym interface is available from `gym_unity.envs`.
-To launch an environmnent from the root of the project repository use:
+To launch an environment from the root of the project repository use:

 ```python